ninanung/3-legged-oauth/README.md

 ## API branch (Resource Server)

-This is the Resource Server that has OAuth 2.0 APIs.
+This is the Resource Server that has OAuth 2.0 APIs. get, auth

 ## Application branch (Client)